Whapps/best-practices/code-review/README.md

-In order to maintain a high quality of Online-Rewards code, this document establishes the means by which code is vetted for deployment by OLR developers.
+**In order to maintain a high quality of Online-Rewards code, this document establishes the means by which code is vetted for deployment by OLR developers.**

-Code review is a mandatory best practice.
-Code review that is not mandatory is called "asking for advice."
+"Mandatory code review is a best practice.
+Code review that is not mandatory is called asking for advice."

 Goals:
 ======